vishalsingh2972/React-JS/Namaste React/E6-Exploring the World/Assignments/E6 Answers.md

 const country = person.address?.country; // undefined
 ```

-2 `Invoking Object Methods - We can also use optional chaining to call methods on objects.
+2. `Invoking Object Methods` - We can also use optional chaining to call methods on objects.
 It ensures the method is called only if it exists.
 ```
 const car = {
   start: function () {